 Kevin D. Murphy is Andrew W. Mellon Chair in the Humanities and Professor and Chair of the Department of History of Art at Vanderbilt University.
 Previously, he was on the faculty of the CUNY Graduate Center and the University of Virginia School of Architecture.

-Sally O’Driscoll is Professor of English and Women’s, Gender & Sexuality Studies at Fairfield University.
-Her work on eighteenth-century literature and culture has appeared in such journals as Signs, Tulsa Studies in Women’s Literature, and Eighteenth-Century: Theory and Interpretation.
+Sally O’Driscoll is Professor of English and Women’s, Gender and Sexuality Studies at Fairfield University.
+Her work on 18th-century literature and culture has appeared in such journals as Signs, Tulsa Studies in Women’s Literature, and Eighteenth-Century: Theory and Interpretation.

 This volume provides an up-to-date critical reflection of a range of initiatives and interventions, across diverse experiences and perspectives, with a strong inter-disciplinary approach to the spatial implications of the profound socio-economic changes impacting contemporary urbanism.

 Frank Gaffikin, Emeritus Professor and former Director of Research from Queens University, Belfast.